ormaaj/ksh/README.md

 # KornShell 93u+m

+Welcome to the repository where the KornShell is under active development.
+This is where we develop bugfixes and new features for the shell, and where users can download the latest releases or the current development version in source code form.
-This repository is used to develop bugfixes to the last stable release (93u+ 2012-08-01) of [ksh93](http://www.kornshell.com/), formerly developed by AT&T Software Technology (AST).
+The project started off from last stable release (93u+ 2012-08-01) of [ksh93](http://www.kornshell.com/), formerly developed by AT&T Software Technology (AST).
 The sources in this repository were forked from the